sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 ---
 layout: default
 title: Use scripts in sitespeed.io to measure a user journey.
-description: With scripts you can simulate a user visiting to miltiple pages, clicking on links, log in, adding items to the cart ... yeah do whatever you want!
+description: With scripts you can simulate a user visiting to miltiple pages, clicking on links, log in, adding items to the cart ... almost measure whatever you want!
 keywords: selenium, web performance, sitespeed.io
 nav: documentation
 category: sitespeed.io